fhyre/Pokemon-Datalyzer/README.md

 Made using React for the frontend, MongoDB for backend, and PokeAPI for the pokemon data.

+The website is hosted on MongoDB, check it out in the about section!

 In the project directory, you can run:

 ### `npm install`